๐Ÿ“‘History and Principles of Journalism

 Why This Matters

 Don't just memorize the 13 categories.
-Instead, focus on what role each category plays in the press's relationship to power, community, and truth.
+Focus on what role each category plays in the press's relationship to power, community, and truth.
 Ask yourself: Is this category about holding institutions accountable?
 Informing citizens?
 Building community?
 Persuading audiences?
-That conceptual framework is what you're being tested on—and it's what separates a 3 from a 5.
+That conceptual framework is what you're being tested on.

 Accountability Journalism: The Watchdog Function

 These categories represent journalism's most celebrated role: checking power and exposing wrongdoing.
-The watchdog function assumes that without aggressive press scrutiny, powerful institutions—government, corporations, individuals—will abuse their authority.
+The watchdog function assumes that without aggressive press scrutiny, powerful institutions will abuse their authority.

 Public Service

-• The Pulitzer's most prestigious category—awarded to the newspaper or news site, not individual journalists, recognizing institutional commitment to accountability
+• The Pulitzer's most prestigious category.
+It's awarded to the newspaper or news site itself, not individual journalists, recognizing an institution's commitment to accountability.

-• Requires demonstrated impact—winning entries typically show evidence of reforms, policy changes, or public action resulting from the reporting
+• Requires demonstrated impact.
+Winning entries typically show evidence of reforms, policy changes, or public action that resulted from the reporting.

-• Embodies the "Fourth Estate" ideal—journalism as a check on power that serves democratic self-governance
+• Embodies the "Fourth Estate" ideal.
+This is journalism as a direct check on power in service of democratic self-governance.

 Investigative Reporting

-• Long-form accountability work—often takes months or years of research, document analysis, and source cultivation to complete
+• Long-form accountability work.
+These projects often take months or years of research, document analysis, and source cultivation.

-• Targets hidden wrongdoing—corruption, fraud, abuse of power that institutions actively conceal from public view
+• Targets hidden wrongdoing.
+The focus is on corruption, fraud, or abuse of power that institutions actively conceal from public view.

-• Highest-risk journalism—frequently involves legal threats, source protection challenges, and institutional pushback
+• Highest-risk journalism.
+Reporters frequently face legal threats, source protection challenges, and institutional pushback.

-Compare: Public Service vs. Investigative Reporting—both expose wrongdoing, but Public Service emphasizes community impact and institutional commitment, while Investigative emphasizes the reporting process and depth of research.
-If an FRQ asks about journalism's watchdog role, these are your go-to examples.
+Compare: Public Service vs. Investigative Reporting.
+Both expose wrongdoing, but Public Service emphasizes community impact and institutional commitment, while Investigative emphasizes the reporting process and depth of research.
+If a question asks about journalism's watchdog role, these are your go-to examples.

 Information Journalism: The News Function